 For the full chemical reactions, read this wikipedia article

-RV House Batteries are designed to be discharged and recharged many hundreds of times, however there are 3 things you can do that will kill your batteries well before their time:
+RV House Batteries are designed to be discharged and recharged many hundreds of times.
+However there are 3 things you can do that will kill your batteries well before their time:

 Not Charged Fully, or not Charged Often Enough – As batteries are discharged the lead and acid reaction forms sulphate.
 Sulphate starts as a sludge that is easily turned back into lead, lead dioxide, and acid when the battery is charged.
 If the battery stays in a discharged state for too long (a couple weeks+) the sulphate slowly hardens and crystalizes on the positive and negative plates.
 This reduces battery capacity in the short term and kills the batteries over time.
 This is the #1 cause of RV battery premature death, as most RVs have lousy battery charger converters or don’t maintain their batteries properly.

-How to Maintain RV Batteries:
+Maintain RV Batteries:

-That’s because the enemy of your batteries life is sulfation.
+That’s because the enemy of your battery life is sulfation.
 This is caused by lead sulfate – which is only present when your batteries aren’t full charged.
 Lead sulfate hardens on the battery plates and then doesn’t go back into solution, so it ruins your batteries two ways.
 Keep your batteries charged and this won’t be an issue.

 For flooded lead-acid batteries -including golf cart batteries – regular charging and occasional watering are necessary.

-Very important: ONLY use distilled water when adding water to batteries.
+Important – ONLY use distilled water when adding water to batteries.
 Distilled water has no electrolytes (salt), so nothing that can react with the acid and lead plates in the battery.
 Distilled water is sold in the water section at most stores.

 Beyond that, I hope you find this article helpful the next time you think about shopping for RV house batteries!